ericpgreen/g2r_coaching/reports/sim.md

 ### Actual

-The actual design is more complicated.
+The actual study design was more complicated.
 Households in villages assigned to treatment were assigned to groups of 25, and these groups were assigned to 1 of 3 treatment arms or a spillover control arm.

-IPA ran the following model (coefficient names changed to match this simulation):
+IPA estimated the following model (coefficient names changed to match this simulation):

 ![](empirical.png)<!-- -->